by Geir Lundestad*

 * Published as a chapter of the book: “The Nobel Prize: The First 100 Years”, Agneta Wallin Levinovitz and Nils Ringertz, eds., Imperial College Press and World Scientific Publishing Co.
 Pte.
 Ltd., 2001.

-Geir Lundestad has been Director of the Norwegian Nobel Institute in Oslo and Secretary of the Norwegian Nobel Committee since 1990.
+Geir Lundestad (1945-2023) was Director of the Norwegian Nobel Institute in Oslo and Secretary of the Norwegian Nobel Committee 1990-2014.
 He was born in Sulitjelma, a mining community in Northern Norway, in 1945.
 He received his MA (Cand. philol.) in history from the University of Oslo in 1970, PhD from the University of Tromsø in 1976.

 His main publications are: The American Non-Policy Towards Eastern Europe 1943-1947 (1975), America, Scandinavia and the Cold War 1945-1949 (1980), East, West, North, South.
 Major Developments in International Politics since 1945.
 (First Norwegian Edition in 1985, later revised, Fourth Edition 1999), ‘Empire’ by integration: the United States and European integration 1945-1997 (1998).